insightsengineering/scda.test/tests/testthat/_snaps/table_aet09.md

           Total number of patients with at least one adverse event related to study drug    2 (2.3%)          5 (6.0%)              3 (3.6%)
           Total number of events related to study drug                                         2                 6                      4
           VOMITING                                                                          2 (2.3%)          5 (6.0%)              3 (3.6%)
+      CARDIAC DISORDERS
+        Total number of patients with at least one adverse event related to study drug      4 (4.7%)          2 (2.4%)              2 (2.4%)
+        Total number of events related to study drug                                           4                 2                      4
+        HLT_0649
+          Total number of patients with at least one adverse event related to study drug    4 (4.7%)          2 (2.4%)              2 (2.4%)
+          Total number of events related to study drug                                         4                 2                      4
+          MYOCARDIAL INFARCTION                                                             4 (4.7%)          2 (2.4%)              2 (2.4%)
       NERVOUS SYSTEM DISORDERS
         Total number of patients with at least one adverse event related to study drug      3 (3.5%)          3 (3.6%)              2 (2.4%)
         Total number of events related to study drug                                           4                 6                      2